abbhau/task_api/README.md

-Project Description : This Project asign daily task to the Employer..This project includes all the concept of Api like Pagination, Custom Permissions , loggers, login and Logout functionality of User, activate the User using signals and sending mail..
+Project Description : This Project asign daily task to the Employer..This project includes all the concept of Api like Pagination, Custom Permissions , loggers, login and Logout functionality of User using Custom User model , activate the User using signals and sending mail..

 How to Install and Run the Project: